joshperry/couchauthnode/README.md

 `/var/run/couchmail/dovecot-auth.sock` by default.
 Can be configured with `COUCH_AUTH_SOCK` envvar.

-This auth protocol looks up data by email address, so it is stored on the same document that postfix searches to see if a mailbox exists.
+This auth protocol looks up data by email address, so its config is stored on the same document used for postfix mailbox lookups.
 The dovecot integration expects to find a `password` and optionally a `sieve` property on the mailbox document.

 The `password` property is the--ideally--salted and hashed password in a format that dovecot understands.

-The `sieve` property is a hash with each sieve script's name as a key, and the value being the ID--a random UUID--of a document holding the its contents in the `script` property.
+The `sieve` property is a hash object with each sieve script's name as a key, and the value being the ID--a random UUID--of a document holding its contents in the `script` property.

-Because dovecot memoizes its script build cache based on the script ID we return, we append the document's `_rev` to the value we return.
-This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a script's content document is changed.
+Because dovecot memoizes its script build cache based on the script ID we return, we append the content document's `_rev` to the value we return.
+This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a script's contents change.

 This also accepts writes of sieve script contents for in support of dovecot's managesieve service.